A Few Good Men: Inspiration

 "The Ten" restrained a sleeping Alvarado, binding him with tape and stuffing a pillowcase into his mouth as a gag.
 Alvarado was blindfolded and assaulted while being dragged out of his room.
 One of "The Ten", David Cox, produced a hair buzzer as the plan was to shave Alvarado bald as punishment.
 But then Alvarado began choking.
 His lungs filled with fluid, he spat up blood and began turning purple as he lost consciousness, perhaps because the gag had been soaked in gasoline as an attorney would later allege.
 The "code red" was immediately stopped, and the Marines called for help.
 Alvarado was taken to the infirmary before being transferred to a hospital in Miami, Florida, where he—unlike Private William Santiago in A Few Good Men—went on to make a full recovery.

 "The Ten" admitted guilt and were arrested immediately.
 Seven of the Marines took plea deals to avoid a court-martial trial.
 The remaining three, including Cox, elected to stand trial.
 The three argued that they committed the code red under an order from a commanding officer and that murder had never been the intention.
 Each of the three managed to retain their status as Marines after being found guilty of lesser offenses and went on to be honorably discharged at the conclusion of their military careers.
 The attorney who defended Cox, Donald Marcari, would later say that Adams "never confessed".
 In an interview, the attorney Marcari said that code reds "were very prevalent" at the time, even though Adams said that "he didn't realize Code Reds were still going on".
 In court, "we were trying to show there was an implied order," Marcari said, and "that Marines are so gung-ho they must follow any order, even if it's an implied order."

 After the release of the film A Few Good Men, five Marines from "The Ten"—Kevin Palermo, Ronald Peterson Jr., Brett Bentley, Dennis Snyder and Christopher Lee Valdez—hired lawyer Gary Patterson and filed a lawsuit in Texas State Court against Castle Rock and other Hollywood companies linked to the film.
 They argued that Aaron Sorkin took the idea for the story from their real-life incident, and they were seeking $10 million in damages.
+The lawsuit did not result in a successful outcome or financial compensation for the Marines.